5 Common Customer Complaints in Food Service

 The average American dines out 5.9 times every week and spends $36.40 per meal, according to a 2018 report from Zagat.
 That’s over $200 a week spent on restaurant food and over $800 billion in annual restaurant sales.

 With so much money and time spent dining outside of the home, it’s unsurprising that restaurants receive a huge amount of customer feedback.
-From formal reviews by critics to sites like Yelp and Tripadvisor, diners have access to dozens of channels to let customers know how they really feel -- and they usually do.
+From formal reviews by critics to sites like Yelp and Tripadvisor, diners have access to dozens of channels for customers to let us know how they really feel -- and they usually do.
 While five-star reviews are the goal for most restaurants, complaints and negative feedback is often more useful for restaurants, allowing management to target shortcomings and improve more quickly in the long run.

 The following are five of the most common customer complaints in food service: